bigshahan/turbo-hipster/_projects/pipettebot/instructions.md

 			<h4>Step 1: Lasercut components: Overview</h4>
 			<p>
 				<li>Unless otherwise noted, all of these pieces are to be cut from 1/4" acrylic</li>
-				<li>The lasercutting section will be organized according to major component, similar to the way the instructions are sectioned </li>
+				<li>The lasercutting section will be organized according to major components, similar to the way the instructions are sectioned </li>
 				<li>PDF files and Solidworks drawings of the 2D pattern to cut are provided</li>
 				<li>You can either laser cut all the components at once, or do them right before working on that particular assembly</li>
 				<li>Any thin, flat pieces of scrap acrylic are useful for use as buttressing to provide additional structural support</li>